No Gods / No Masters

 8.12x11.5 Inches

 Grid Systems in Graphic Design.
-Josef Müller-Brockmann (pub 1981)
+Josef Müller-Brockmann (1981)